Fort Edgecomb: History

-The fort was built as part of the second system of US fortifications, guarding the then-important port of Wiscasset, then one of the largest shipbuilding centers in New England.
+Fort Edgecomb was built as part of the second system of US fortifications, guarding the then-important port of Wiscasset, then one of the largest shipbuilding centers in New England.
 A war scare with the British over US trade with France during the Napoleonic Wars sparked the building of these forts, along with Thomas Jefferson's Embargo Act of 1807, which closed US ports and vessels to foreign trade.
-The fort's construction was supervised by US Army engineer Moses Porter, later commander of the Regiment of Light Artillery.
-Although the fort was built for defense, its first use (as with most of Maine's second system forts) was to enforce the embargo.
-This embargo was not popular with Maine's merchants, and it is said that one of two times Fort Edgecomb's cannon were fired was in salute at James Madison's inauguration on 4 March 1809 (or, less tactfully, to celebrate his lifting of Jefferson's embargo).
-Eventually the War of 1812 broke out.
-The cannons were also fired on 14 February 1815, when word was received of peace with the British.
+US engineer Moses Porter, later commander of the Regiment of Light Artillery, supervised the fort's construction.

+Although Fort Edgecomb was built for defense, its first use (as with most of Maine's second system forts) was to enforce the embargo.
+This embargo was unpopular with Maine's merchants, and it is said that one of two times Fort Edgecomb's cannon were fired was in salute at James Madison's inauguration on 4 March 1809 (or, less tactfully, to celebrate his lifting of Jefferson's embargo).
+The cannons were fired once more on 14 February 1815, when word was received of peace with the British.

-During the War of 1812, this post saw considerable activity, holding British prisoners of war, many of them brought to Wiscasset harbor by American privateers.
-In 1814, Fort Edgecomb became an important base in defending against a possible British attack on mid-coast Maine.
+During the War of 1812, the post saw considerable activity, holding British prisoners of war, many of them brought to Wiscasset by American privateers.
+In 1814, the fortress became an important base in defending against a possible British attack on mid-coast Maine.
 It remained manned until 1818, and was reactivated during the Civil War.

 The Friends of Fort Edgecomb celebrated its bicentennial on 13 June 2009, on the grounds of the fort.